IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 ## Kubernetes

-A Kubernetes cluster is required to install TNCO.
-This environment must be configured with:
+A Kubernetes cluster is required to install TNC-O. This environment must be configured with:

 - a [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) to provision persistent volumes in your cluster
 - a [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to install into (you may use the `default`)